technicalanxiety/technicalanxiety/src/content/posts/what-architects-actually-do-pt1.md

 ---
-title: "What Architects Actually Do - Part 1"
+title: "What Architects Actually Do - Part 1: Translation"
 date: 2025-12-19
 description: "The real job of architects isnt technical depth - its translation between business and technology."
 image: architects-pt1.jpg